SINTEF-AppliedCompSci/MRST/README.md

 * Move the folder inside the 'modules' folder in MRST.
 * Run the 'startup.m' file in MRST.
-* Open the script 'mrst-2021a/utils/uniqueStable.m' and comment the lines 104, 112, and 117 (this forces to use the function 'fall_back' in line 110
+* Open the script 'mrst-2021a/utils/uniqueStable.m' and comment the lines 104, 112, 115, and 117 (this forces to use the function 'fall_back' in line
-instead of the function 'unique' in line 115).
-This is necessary for older versions of GNU Octave (e.g., 5.2.0) while for recent version (e.g, 6.1.0) not doing this would result in annoying warnings.
+110 instead of the function 'unique' in line 115).
+This is necessary for older versions of GNU Octave (e.g., 5.2.0) while for recent version (e.g, 6.1.0)not doing this would result in annoying warnings.

 ## Cite
 If you use ad-micp to write a scientific publication, please cite one of